-(2) Includes contractual purchase commitments for goods and services entered into in the ordinary course of business and includes obligations under our pension liabilities.

-(3) The timing for the return of the collateral associated with our securities lending program is uncertain; therefore, the return of collateral is reflected as being due in 2018.

-- (4) Includes amounts we are committed to fund for U.S. commercial mortgage loans, bank loan investments, interests in limited partnerships and private placement investments. - (5) Includes estimated claim and benefit, policy surrender and commission obligations offset by expected future deposits and premiums on in-force insurance policies and investment contracts.
+- (2) Includes contractual purchase commitments for goods and services entered into in the ordinary course of business and includes obligations under our pension liabilities. - (3) The timing for the return of the collateral associated with our securities lending program is generally overnight and continuous; therefore, the return of collateral is reflected as being due in 2019.
+See note 12 to our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for additional information. - (4) Includes amounts we are committed to fund for U.S. commercial mortgage loans, bank loan investments, interests in limited partnerships and private placement investments. - (5) Includes estimated claim and benefit, policy surrender and commission obligations offset by expected future deposits and premiums onin-force long-duration insurance policies and investment contracts.
 Also includes amounts established for recourse and indemnification related to our U.S. mortgage insurance contract underwriting business.
 Estimated claim and benefit obligations are based on mortality, morbidity, lapse and other assumptions.
 The obligations in this table have not been discounted at present value.
 In contrast to this table, our obligations reported in our consolidated balance sheet are recorded in accordance with U.S. GAAP where the liabilities are discounted consistent with the present value concept under accounting guidance related to accounting and reporting by insurance enterprises, as applicable.
 Therefore, the estimated obligations for insurance liabilities presented in this table significantly exceed the liabilities recorded in reserves for future policy benefits and the liability for policy and contract claims.
 Due to the significance of the assumptions used, the amounts presented could materially differ from actual results.
 We have not included separate account obligations as these obligations are legally insulated from general account obligations and will be fully funded by cash flows from separate account assets.
 We expect to fully fund the obligations for insurance liabilities from cash flows from general account investments and future deposits and premiums. - (6) Because their future cash outflows are uncertain, the following non-current liabilities are excluded from this table: deferred taxes (except the fixed payments related to Tax Matters Agreement, which is included, as described in note 13 to our consolidated financial statements under "Item 8- Financial Statements and Supplementary Data"), derivatives, unearned premiums and certain other items. - (7) Includes the settlement of uncertain tax positions, with related interest, based on the estimated timing of the resolution of income tax examinations in multiple jurisdictions.
 See notes 2 and 13 to our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for a discussion of uncertain tax positions.